 The Biotherapies Institute for Rare Diseases

-AFM-Téléthon founded in 2011 the Biotherapies Institute for Rare Diseases, which includes the main research centers supported by the Association: the Institute of Myology, Généthon, I-Stem and Nantes’ Atlantic Gene Therapy.
+AFM-Téléthon founded in 2011 the Biotherapies Institute for Rare Diseases, which includes the main research centers supported by the Association: the Institute of Myology, Généthon, I-Stem.
 Over 600 experts work within this Institute.

 3,478 volunteers helping the patients